 Tom Joyce: Everything at Hand

-The Center for Contemporary Arts is pleased to annouce the exhibition of Tom Joyce: Everything at Hand, on view from July 28 - December 31, 2017.
+The Center for Contemporary Arts is pleased to announce the exhibition of Tom Joyce: Everything at Hand, on view from July 28 - December 31, 2017.

 Tom Joyce: Everything at Hand continues Joyce’s explorations of iron as a profoundly symbolic material whose regenerative matter, aesthetic malleability, and cultural meaning resonate locally and globally at the deepest levels of history and contemporary life.
 Stretching from CCA’s Tank Garage to its new outdoor sculpture garden, the exhibition features new works by Joyce influenced by his many years of working with industrially forged remnants and byproducts of large scale manufacturing.
 In addition to forged and cast iron sculpture, the show highlights iron-inspired photography, video, charred drawings and mixed media installations, including experimental bodies of work in materials newly utilized by Joyce.